Marlene De La O

 Marlene De La O has a wide-ranging professional background with several years of experience in urban development, federal government contracting, management, and administration.
 Most recently, she worked as a sustainable urban development and project management specialist for the Inter-American Development Bank in Washington, D.C.
 Marlene has managed multi-million dollar contracts funded by the United States Agency for International Development (USAID), spanning issues related to climate adaptation for coastal cities, local economic development and sustainability for small municipalities, as well as urban resilience and violence prevention in large metropolitan areas.
 She has extensive experience working in a variety of political, social, and cultural contexts within the United States and countries across Latin America.
 Marlene holds a Master in City Planning from the Massachusetts Institute of Technology and a B.A. in International Development from the University of California—Berkeley.

 Coral Abbott aids with the development and administration of the Affordable Housing and Sustainable Communities Program.
-Prior to her current role, Coral served as SGC’s Executive Fellow where she assisted with projects and initiatives across SGC, including both AHSC and TCC.
+Prior to her current role, Coral served as the Strategic Growth Council’s Executive Fellow, where she assisted with projects and initiatives across the organization, including both the Affordable Housing and Sustainable Communities and Transformative Climate Communities programs.
 She previously worked as a Research Assistant at the Martin Luther King, Jr. Papers Project where she conducted archival research on Dr. King and the Civil Rights Movement, in addition to preparing grant proposals and coordinating events that highlighted the work of the Movement.
 She honed her policy research skills as an intern at the Bill Lane Center for the American West, where she compared the water planning processes of several Western states.
 Coral received a Bachelor of Science in Earth Systems with a minor in Comparative Studies in Race and Ethnicity from Stanford University.

-Daniela Simunovic, helps lead the Transformative Climate Communities Program.
+Daniela Simunovic helps lead the Transformative Climate Communities Program.
 She has over 10 years of experience advocating for policies to achieve social, economic and environmental equity.
-Prior to joining the SGC Daniela served as the Deputy Director of Environmental Health and Justice at the Liberty Hill Foundation.
-While at Liberty Hill she coordinated a coalition of environmental justice organizations that successfully passed the Clean Up Green Up ordinance in the City of Los Angeles, designating three toxic hotspot neighborhoods as “Green Zones”.
+Prior to joining the Strategic Growth Council, Daniela served as the Deputy Director of Environmental Health and Justice at the Liberty Hill Foundation.
+While at Liberty Hill she coordinated a coalition of environmental justice organizations that successfully passed the Clean Up Green Up ordinance in the City of Los Angeles, designating three toxic hotspot neighborhoods as “Green Zones.”
 As a Research Analyst with Estolano Lesar Perez Advisors, Daniela helped develop an implementation roadmap to revitalize a 110-acre Brownfield in the City Huntington Park with green space, quality housing and economic development.

-Liz serves as a senior policy analyst for the Strategic Growth Council.
+Liz serves as a Senior Planner focusing on Climate Change, Adaptation and Resiliency for the Strategic Growth Council.
 She currently works on engaging local government and regional agency grantees who have been awarded Proposition 84 Sustainable Communities Planning Grants and Incentives Program funding, coordinating the Council's planning and monitoring program, and convening SGC member organizations on sustainable infrastructure issues.
 Prior to working for the Council, Liz spent 25 years at the University of California, Davis where she managed the Institute of Transportation Studies & Urban Land Use and Transportation Center, served as an analyst at the Road Ecology Center and the Information Center for the Environment, and directed University Extension's Land Use and Natural Resources program.
 She has created and coordinated education, outreach, and professional development programs for over 20 years, in the areas of land use, transportation, public finance, fire ecology, road ecology, environmental policy, and Integrated Modeling and Forecasting.

-Ena works on research and strategic communications for the Strategic Growth Council.
-Her responsibilities include researching and writing publications related to land-use policy and urban planning as well as leading communications efforts and press inquiries.
-Ena’s expertise bridges both land-use policy and communications.
-Prior to her appointment at the Strategic Growth Council, she completed her Master’s degree at UC Davis, where she focused her research on integrating equity into sustainable housing and transportation policy.
+Ena leads strategic communications and publications efforts for the Strategic Growth Council (SGC).
+Her responsibilities include researching and writing publications related to land-use policy and urban planning as well as developing tools and resources on the SGC’s grant programs.
+Prior to her appointment at the Strategic Growth Council, Ena completed her Master’s degree at UC Davis, where she focused her research on equitable and inclusive policies for investment in under-resourced communities.
 Ena also has varied experiences working in communications and publishing for organizations in France, India and the US.

 Ena holds a Master of Science in Community Development from UC Davis and a Bachelor of Arts in International Relations, French and Environmental Studies from Colby College in Maine.

-Julia Caplan is the Program Director for the California Health in All Policies Task Force, which is a collaborative project between the California Strategic Growth Council, the California Department of Public Health, and the Public Health Institute.
+Julia Caplan is a Program Director at the Public Health Institute (PHI) for the California Health in All Policies Task Force, which is a collaborative project between the California Strategic Growth Council and the California Department of Public Health.
 In this capacity, Ms. Caplan facilitates a multi-agency process that brings together over twenty state agencies, departments, and offices to build collaborative partnerships and incorporate health, equity, and environmental sustainability considerations into decision-making and government operations across policy areas as diverse as transportation, land use, education, agriculture, and social services.
 Ms. Caplan also provides Health in All Policies workshops for local governments and local health departments and co-authored Health in All Policies: A Guide for State and Local Governments in 2013.
 Ms. Caplan has twenty years’ experience in community building, social change, and public policy leadership, and holds masters’ degrees in public policy and public health from the University of California, Berkeley.

 Julia serves as a Senior Program Analyst for the Transformative Climate Communities program, which aims to transform disadvantaged communities statewide while reducing greenhouse gas emissions and other sources of pollution.
 Julia has significant experience as an advocate and policy analyst working on issues related to urban development, housing, smart growth, community engagement and political participation.
 Prior to her appointment at the Strategic Growth Council, Julia worked in public sector management consulting for Harvey M. Rose Associates in San Francisco.
 Clients included the cities of Long Beach and Los Angeles, and the counties of Imperial, San Francisco, San Mateo and Santa Clara.